GerlechJen/Credit_Risk_Analysis/README.md

 Preision measures what percentage of the predicted values are correct.
 For this analysis the precision for the high risk was always too low.
 The highest precision we could get was 0.16b using the AdaBoost model.
 This value is not good enough
 Precision is the measure of how reliable a positive classification is.
 From our results, the precision for the good loan applications The precision for the bad loan applications

 In this analysis high accuracy is not our prioritize measure. .
-We want our selected model to be able to detect well clients who have a high risk status.In all th emodels the models the precison was veryy low  A  high numberof people who were low risk were also predicted to be high risk .
+We want our selected model to be able to detect well clients who have a high risk status.In all th emodels the models the precison was veryy low  A  high number of people who were low risk were also predicted to be high risk .

 It means the errors in predicting high risks is very high.
 This is not good as it means that good clients will be turned away.